MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-success-6-1.md

 nmap -A -p21 <targetIP>
 ~~~

-**First check anonymous ftp login on server, if ftp anonymous login is enable on server then connect with command below.**
+**First check anonymous ftp login on the server, if FTP anonymous login is enabled on the server then connect with the command below.**

 ~~~
-  ftp targetIP
+  ftp <targetIP>
 ~~~

-And it will connect you to target network, you can perform any ftp operations using ftp commands,
+And it will connect you to target network, you can perform any FTP operations using FTP commands,

-_**To check ftp commands after connecting to the target server**_
+_**To check FTP commands after connecting to the target server**_

 ~~~
 # help
 ~~~

-it will show comands that you can use to perform actions.
+it will show commands that you can use to perform actions.

-**Using nmap to enumerate ftp**
+**Using Nmap to enumerate FTP**

-check ftp scripts in nmap
+check FTP scripts in nmap

 ~~~
 # ls /usr/share/nmap/scripts | grep ftp
 ~~~

-There are various ftp use them together enumeration scripts in nmap
+There are various FTP use them together enumeration scripts in nmap

 **usage:**